pubky/pubky-knowledge-base/Explore/Concepts/CredibleExit.md

 - **Data Portability**: Pubky’s design ensures that all of your data can be easily exported and imported between servers.
 This keeps your content intact and visible, regardless of where it’s hosted.

-> _NOTE_: During Pubky's initial bootstrapping phase, credible exit may not be practically possible until more homeserver providers join.
+> _NOTE_: During Pubky's initial bootstrapping phase, credible exit may not be practically possible until more Homeserver providers join.
 [Synonym](https://synonym.to/) is building tools to make it easy for businesses and users to self-host.

 ## Important Aspects of Credible Exit